 Why do we perform Annual Fire Inspections in our community?

-The Annual Fire Inspection Program is to reduce the risk in the community by applying Fire Code Standards to non-residential structures, residential structures over three units on a parcel, and developments in the community.
-The goal is to prevent fires, and loss of life and protect the environment through education and enforcement.
+The Annual Fire Inspection Program is designed to reduce risk in the community by applying Fire Code Standards to most non-residential structures, residential structures with three units or more on a single parcel, and new construction projects within the community.
+Our goal is to prevent fires, provide greater life safety, and protect the environment through education and enforcement.

 What is the New Electronic Fire Inspection Program?

-In January 2021 the Montebello Fire Department will be deploying an electronic fire inspection program.
-This program will increase our efficiency with filling out forms and emailing results in a matter of minutes.
-Allowing our customers to communicate with us through email and have the ability to pay online immediately after the inspection.
-It will also protect the environment by reducing the use of paper and reducing waste.
+Since January 2021 the Montebello Fire Department has deployed an electronic fire inspection program, known as Streamline Inspections.
+This program has increased our efficiency in fulfilling our inspection goals by simplifying our forms and delivering your results in a matter of minutes.
+Additionally, these emailed reports allow you to contact the inspection team directly with any questions as well as provide have the ability to pay online immediately following the inspection.
+It will also help preserve the environment by eliminating the use of paper and reducing waste.

 Why are there fees associated with the fire inspection program?